waimea-cjmooney/300-achievements/docs/0-requirements.md

-## NAME OF IMPLICATION 5
+## Privacy

+The privacy implications of a digital technology or digital outcome (e.g. a website) relate to protecting the privacy of end-users and their data.

+### Relevance to the System

+The system should protect any sensitive data (e.g. passwords, real-names, etc)

+### Impact / Considerations

-Replace this text with a clear explanation of what the implication means.
+Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

+## End-User

+The end-user implications of a digital technology or digital outcome (e.g. a website) are connected to the specific needs of the end-user(s).

 ### Relevance to the System